-Measurements were performed on a laboratory burner, designed to be prone to thermoacoustic instability [8].
+Measurements were performed on a laboratory burner, designed to be prone to thermoacoustic instability [10].
 The geometry is sketched in figure 1.
 Air enters the combustor at the base of the plenum.
 Methane is injected from small holes on the bottom sides of the prismatic triangular bluff-body, into the air flow.
 The partially premixed flame is anchored on top of this bluff-body flame holder.
-The combustion chamber is a long liner, yielding poorly damped longitudinal acoustic eigenmodes, the quarter-lambda mode in particular.
+The combustion chamber is a long liner, with poorly damped longitudinal acoustic eigenmodes.

 Figure 1: Burner geometry and close up of the bluff-body.
 Dimensions in mm.
-P: Plenum, F: Flame location, L: Combustor Liner, B: Fuel injection holes, S: Pressure sensor, D: Damping orifices (\$\infty\$=4)
+P: Plenum, F: Flame, L: Liner, B: Fuel injection holes, S: Pressure sensor, D: Damping orifices (\emptyset =4)